Our partners have advised on some of the most complex and innovative transactions in Australasia’s corporate history

 Ron is Executive Co-Chairman of Luminis Partners with over 30 years of leading corporate and financial advisory experience.
 Ron previously co-founded Caliburn (sold to Greenhill in 2010) where he led the firm as Vice Chairman and Managing Director.
 Prior to Greenhill, Ron was Australian Head of the Consumer Sector at BZW and ABN Amro.

-Ron is a director of the National Institute of Dramatic Art (NIDA), a member of the Australian Takeovers Panel and a member of the University of New South Wales (UNSW) Council’s Investment Committee.
+Ron is a director of the National Institute of Dramatic Art (NIDA), Deputy President of the Australian Takeovers Panel and a member of the University of New South Wales (UNSW) Council’s Investment Committee.

 Jamie has been advising Australian and multinational companies and Government on their M&A and capital markets strategies for over 20 years.
 Jamie was most recently Co-Head and Managing Director of Greenhill Australia, and served as a member of Greenhill’s global management committee.
 Prior to that, Jamie was a Managing Director of Caliburn.